 Your chosen payroll solution will likely depend on the size of your human resources team (and their capacity to run payroll) and the complexity of your payroll, which hinges on whether your remote workforce is in one location or spread across the globe.

 If you have a dedicated payroll manager or team with plenty of experience with various local, state, federal, and international tax and labor laws, then processing payroll manually in-house gives you complete control over your finances.

 Manual payroll may work for small teams.
 But even if you run payroll in-house, investing in payroll automation will likely save you time and money in the long run.

 Learn more: 12 Payroll Best Practices to Implement in 2023

 In-house automated payroll

 Automating payroll takes away some of the stress of manually executing every aspect of payroll.
 Payroll automation uses software to run payroll calculations and distribute payments automatically.
-That means less work (and math) for you since the payroll software calculates wages based on every employee’s hours and applicable tax rates.
-Some programs will even disburse the payment through direct deposit or another digital method at the end of the pay cycle.
+That means less work for you since the payroll software calculates wages based on every employee’s hours and applicable tax rates.
+Some programs will disburse the payment through direct deposit or another digital method at the end of the pay cycle.

 Automation makes in-house payroll significantly easier while saving time and increasing overall accuracy.
 Check out our guide on payroll automation to learn more.